Gulabchand Hirachand

 Gulabchand Hirachand Doshi (1896–1967) was scion of Walchand group, noted industrialist, philanthropist and a Nationalist.

 Background

 Gulabchand was a son of Hirachand Doshi from his second marriage and was half-brother of Walchand Hirachand, who was born from the first marriage of his father.
-He was born in Solapur, Bombay Presidency on September 23, 1896 into a Gujarati Jain family, who originally hailed from Wankaner in Gujarat.
+He was born in Solapur, Bombay Presidency on September 23, 1896 into a Jain family, who originally hailed from Wankaner in Gujarat.
 The name of his other brothers were Lalchand Hirachand and Ratanchand Hirachand.